Follow these steps during the scoping phase of your project:

 Contact the bank or in-lieu fee sponsor directly to determine available credits.
 See the bank or in-lieu fee sponsor website for details related to requirements for credit use.
 Wait until permits have been approved before you purchase credits.

 3. Create a new WSDOT compensatory mitigation site - Design an advance or concurrent compensatory mitigation site.
-See Ecology’s Wetland mitigation banking webpage for how to become a bank sponsor.
+See Ecology’s Wetland mitigation resources webpage for guidance on mitigation sequencing and site selection.
 See the 2012 Interagency Regulatory Guide: Advance Permittee-Responsible Mitigation on Ecology's webpage for how to develop an advance compensatory mitigation site.
 To construct a new compensatory mitigation site concurrently with the project, initiate your site selection process after you identify preliminary compensatory mitigation requirements in preliminary design.

 Coordinate with liaisons